sc-workshop/SupercellSWF-Animate/README.md

 - [Typescript and ts-node](https://www.npmjs.com/package/ts-node)
 - MSVC Build tools (Visual Studio)

-Instruction will be divided into 2 parts, instructions for building Plugin and Publish settings
+Instruction will be divided into 3 parts, instructions for building Plugin and Publish settings

-- PublishSettings
+- Installer
-    Open console in "publisher" folder and enter following command to install all dependencies needed for build:
+    Install node modules inside the ```installer``` folder with command:
     `
+    npm install
+    `

+- Publish Settings
+    Open console in ```publisher``` folder and enter following command to install all dependencies needed for build:
+    `
-    npm i --save-dev
+    npm install --save-dev
     `
     After installation, try to start local server with command:
     `